bensteves/GEO361_final/README.md

 # GEO361_final
-Final project for GEO 361 using spatial interpolation methods to view waterfowl populations in the midwest
+Final project for GEO 361 using spatial interpolation methods to view and predict waterfowl populations in the midwest